 What Are Leg Lifts?

-Leg lifts are a challenging exercise designed to target the lower and upper abdominal muscles, and build strength in this region.
+Leg lifts are a challenging exercise designed to target the lower and upper abdominal muscles, and build strength in this region; think of them as a straight leg reverse crunch.
 Beyond this, leg lifts are also a superlative workout to improve flexibility across the back extensors and hips flexors.

 How to Safely Perform a Leg Lift